danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/014_kmsimg_construction.md

 ## Definition

-Emissions associated with the process of construction provisioned by the reporting party including the manufacture of building materials.
+Emissions associated with the process of construction procured by the reporting party including the manufacture of building materials.

 ## Methodology